Michigan Matters: Civility & Politics?

 Bhatia also talked about the importance of diversity in the media as he highlighted recent changes at the Free Press.
 He too offered thoughts on the political climate now and in coming months.

 Entrepreneur Dr. William Pickard also appears with Cain to discuss his appointment as Honorary Consul General for the Commonwealth of the Bahamas in Detroit.
 He will help promote business, industry, tourism and education.
-Pickard talked about a new educational scholarship for young people in Detroit and Bahamas revolving around careers in agriculture.MORE NEWS: Missed Gov. Whitmer's Press Conference?
-Here's Her Update On The State's Response To COVID-19
+Pickard talked about a new educational scholarship for young people in Detroit and Bahamas revolving around careers in agriculture.MORE NEWS: WATCH: Girl Challenges Pittsburgh Police Officer And Former Pitt Football Player To Race

 Watch MICHIGAN MATTERS, Sunday at 7:30am on CBS 62